Pepper Homeloans Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This software assists the way you can demonstrate to lender panels that you are, and can remain fully compliant with their instructions, with automatic updates on Pepper Homeloans’s changes.
-While utilising the tool is not a condition for acceptance on the Pepper Homeloans panel, demonstrating you can stay up to date with Pepper Homeloans’s Handbook requirements is an excellent support to your panel application and, more importantly, protect your panel standing.
+This system optimises the way you can demonstrate to lender panels that you are, and can stay fully compliant with their instructions, with automatic updates on Pepper Homeloans’s changes.
+Even though using this technology is not a condition for being on the Pepper Homeloans panel, demonstrating you can stay up to date with Pepper Homeloans’s Handbook requirements is an excellent support to your application to their lender panel and, more importantly, safeguard your panel status.

-COMPLETIONmonitor creates real-time alerts, automatically produces regulatory and CQS reports, and will enhance your firm's efficiency.
-It is also user friendly, cost-effective and, for some firms, results in reduced PII premiums.
+COMPLETIONmonitor generates real-time alerts, automatically produces COLP and CQS reports, and will enhance your firm's efficiency.
+It is also simply to use, cost-effective and, for some firms, leads to reduced PII premiums.

 Find a Law Firm approved by Pepper Homeloans

 Lenders often change their requirements.
 The BSA instructions from Pepper Homeloans are not guidelines, they are instructions from a client.
-As with many clients, instructions can change - and they do change, over time:
+As with many clients, instructions can change - and they do change, frequently:

 A Timeline of Policy Changes